May 6, 2017

 During rehabilitation, you can expect some pain related to soreness from weak muscles that are not used to moving.
 Most people will be able to perform daily activities more easily and without pain after joint replacement surgery.

 If you haven’t gotten pain relief from non-invasive joint treatments, your Healthcare Associates of Texas doctor will be happy to thoroughly review your medical history and work with you to determine if joint replacement is the optimal treatment for you.
-Call our Appointment Line at (972) 258-7499 or contact us by email.
+Book an appointment today.

 Ready to become your healthiest self?